 Stats: Free, On Google Play App Store: 10,000 + downloads, 4.8 average rating.

-Ear Gym – Ear Trainer is a great app which focuses on learning to identify and understand intervals, chords, harmony/analysis, and more.
+Ear Gym – Ear Trainer is a great app that focuses on learning to identify and understand intervals, chords, harmony/analysis, and more.
 The interval section includes interval identification, interval comparison, interval singing, interval reading, interval construction, and interval inversion.

 Within each section, you can choose which intervals you would like to work with.
 Choices range from perfect unison to double octave.
 You can also study both ascending and descending intervals, a feature some of the apps I tried didn’t include, as well as harmonic or melodic intervals.

 The chords section features twenty-nine different chord types, as well as lessons about harmony, harmony analysis, and cadences.
-There are numerous chord exercises which focus on reading, comparison, identification, construction, and inversions of chords.
+There are numerous chord exercises that focus on reading, comparison, identification, construction, and inversions of chords.